kresnasatya/dev.kresna.me/src/content/posts/figures.md

 author: 'Kresna Satya'
 ---

-Here are list of figures in software development that I respect and I'm amazed at their artwork.
+These are figures in programming that I respect and amazed with their artwork.
+I wish I have a chance to meet them in person before I die.

 ### Rich Harris